This article is going slightly viral: Talent Effects and Inequality

 Ummm..except that wealth inequality was even greater at the turn of the 20th century, long before computers and the internet, as shown below:

 Most people are actually at a relative economic disadvantage compared with where they would have been 25 years ago.
 (They may be better off in some absolute sense, but relative to the economic elites, the masses have lost ground.)

 I agree, but this is due to IQ becoming increasingly important in today’s hyper-competitive, super-productive, technological, winner-take-all economy.
 IQ inequality is becoming tantamount to income inequality, and by the virtue of the normal distribution of scores, most people (those with IQs below at least 115) are at a disadvantage compared to 25 years ago when IQ was not as important.
 Not being smart enough is like bringing a spatula to a knife fight.
-Even though I support Trump, it’s hard not to sometimes roll your eyes when good job numbers are touted, because it ignores that the labor force participation rate is at multi-decade lows and a lot of people who want to work are for various reasons unable to do so.
-For the vast majority of jobs, the number of job seekers still vastly exceeds the number of openings.
+Even though I support Trump, the low unemployment rate belies the fact that the labor force participation rate is at multi-decade lows and a lot of people who want to work are for various reasons unable to do so, often going on disability or dropping out.
+For the vast majority of jobs, the number of job seekers still vastly exceeds the number of opening.
 The media scours for some tiny rural town in the middle of nowhere where there are more openings than job seekers and then generalizes this as being representative of the entire country and economy.
 If you live in an urban area there is much more competition.

 In a 1970′s-era automobile plant, introducing a new worker to the assembly line was easy.
 Getting the worker to be productive required very little managerial oversight and only brief communication with other workers.
 But Brooks pointed out that computer programming is different.
 Each new person on the project adds significantly to the burden of management and communication.